West Virginia Department of Health and Human

 likely form that would be used by bioterrorists.
 When aerosolized, botulinum

 toxin is the most poisonous substance known.
-What are

 the symptoms of botulism?